openslide/openslide.github.io/docs/properties/index.md

 `openslide.comment`
 : A free-form text comment.

+`openslide.icc-size`
+: The size of the slide's ICC profile, if any.

 `openslide.mpp-x`
 : Microns per pixel in the X dimension of level 0.
 May not be present or accurate.